-Most users have Windows OS on their portable Laptops and as such, it becomes imperative to them to make their battery stretch as far as possible.
-Fortunately, Windows Is Green; and has great power management schemes.
+Most users have Windows OS on their portable Laptops and as such, it becomes imperative for them to make their battery stretch as far as possible.
+Fortunately, Windows 11 is Green; and has great power management schemes.

 A power plan or power scheme is a collection of hardware and system settings that manages how your computer uses power.
 Power plans can help you save energy, maximize system performance, or achieve a balance between the two.

 Windows Power management scheme typically offers three plans:

 - High Performance

 - Balanced: Offers full performance when you need it and saves power during periods of inactivity.

 - Power Saver: Saves power by reducing system performance.
 This plan can help mobile PC users get the most from a single battery charge.